Markets Look to U.K. Election, ECB for Direction

 The trio of risk events have been "sufficient to keep markets on the defensive," OCBC Bank said in a note Wednesday.
 "For today, Asian bourses may be content to tread water."

-The Nikkei Stock Average was down 0.2% in early trade, having edged back from the 20000 the previous session.
-Meanwhile, Australia's S&P/ASX 200 and Korea's Kospi were both off 0.1%.
+The Nikkei Stock Average was up slightly in midday trade, having edged back from 20000 the previous session.
+Meanwhile, Australia's S&P/ASX 200 and Korea's Kospi were about flat.

-Japanese stocks were dragged down by interest-rate-sensitive insurers.
-MS&AD Insurance Group Holdings was down 1.4%, while T&D Holdings was 1.3% lower.
-In Australia, the country's 'big four' banks were down about 0.4%.
+Japanese stocks were earlier dragged down by interest-rate-sensitive insurers.
+MS&AD Insurance Group Holdings was down 1.6%, while T&D Holdings was 0.3% lower.

-Stocks in China, meanwhile, were markedly higher, after some listed companies sent notices to employees that markets saw as offering a short-term boost to share prices.
+In Australia, stocks were under pressure amid slowing growth in the country's economy, with gross domestic product expanding just 0.3% in the three months through March from the fourth quarter of 2016, according to data released Wednesday.

 Continue Reading Below